Shubham2917/Chess/README.md

 # Chess
-This repo can do noitce pices moves
+This repo can do noitce pices movess